Obstetrician Jobs in USA with Visa Sponsorship

 Consider J-1 waiver programs first

-J-1 physicians can bypass H-1B entirely through Conrad 30 or other waiver programs.
+J-1 visa physicians can bypass H-1B entirely through Conrad 30 or other waiver programs.
 These require working in underserved areas but provide direct path to permanent residence.

 Emphasize subspecialty training and board certification